ZupIT/beagle-docs/content/en/overview.md

 >
 > For more information about this tool, check out the [Playground section]({{< ref path="playground/_index.md" >}}).

 As you can see on the left side, we are declaring our screen with JSON.
-This JSON is what your backend would provide to your frontend via an HTTP response.
+This JSON is what the backend would provide to the frontend via an HTTP response.
 The frontend will then interpret it, and properly render it on the platform's screen (as you can see on the right side).
 Beagle provides libraries on the backend and frontend to handle this workflow for you.

 We use JSON in the examples because it is the most straightforward way to use Beagle.
 However, Beagle actually has a "language" (DSL in Kotlin) that you can use in your backend to produce this same JSON in a more productive way – with autocomplete and other benefits.